Concurrent Session Guidelines:

-Posters must be no more than 4 feet wide by 3 feet tall.
+Posters must be no more than 3 feet high by 4 feet wide in a landscape format.
 Please note that posters exceeding the size standards may have to be relocated or not exhibited in the session.
 Display boards will be provided.
 Presenters must bring their own supplies (T-pins, push pins, or tacks; no tape or staples) to attach posters to the display boards.
 Business cards or small leaflet literature for distribution may be inserted in an envelope and affixed to the board.

 Poster Presentation Guidelines

 - The purpose of the poster is to convey highlights of your study in manner that can be easily read and understood in less than 5 minutes.
 Keep text brief – efficient use of limited words and images is necessary.
 It is not advisable to display the entire text from a manuscript.
 Too much detail detracts from the primary message of the text.
 Consider using bulleted phrases rather than complete sentences, where appropriate.

 - A three column format fits best in landscape.
 The flow of the poster should be from the top to bottom of each column, and from the left column to right columns.